raydenchua/raydenchua.github.io/_posts/2018-02-22-anomaly-detection-of-cyber-intrusion.md

 12. **Flow labels --** Label
     (The 15 labels are: BENIGN, FTP-Patator, SSH-Patator, DoS slowloris, DoS Slowhttptest, DoS Hulk, DoS GoldenEye, Heartbleed, Web Attack -- Brute Force, Web Attack -- XSS, Web Attack -- Sql Injection, Infiltration, Bot, DDoS , PortScan)

-For a more detailed description of each feature, please refer to the excel file on **my github**.

 **Citation:** *Iman Sharafaldin, Arash Habibi Lashkari, and Ali A.
 Ghorbani, "Toward Generating a New Intrusion Detection Dataset and Intrusion Traffic Characterization", 4th International Conference on